JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 1 Bonzo - severe physical trauma resulting in death

-*Note: Ender intends to win decisively to prevent future attacks.
-He does not intend to kill, but the outcome is death.*
+Context: Ender fought Bonzo in the shower room, using lethal force to win decisively and prevent future attacks.
+Unbeknownst to Ender, Bonzo died from his injuries.

 - ΔOS(Bonzo) = -1.00 (Death)
 - VSA(Bonzo) = 0.40 (Advanced child)